Death of Silje Redergård

-Silje Marie Redergård (26 June 1989 – 15 October 1994) was a five-year-old Norwegian girl who allegedly was killed by two boys in the suburb of Rosten at Tiller near Trondheim on 15 October 1994.
+Silje Marie Redergård (26 June 1989 – 15 October 1994) was a five-year-old Norwegian girl who was allegedly killed by two boys in the suburb of Rosten at Tiller near Trondheim on 15 October 1994.

 Incident and investigation

 The boys, aged five and six, were claimed to have beaten, kicked, stoned, and stripped Redergård naked, leaving her in the snow to die of hypothermia.
 The boys were directed to undergo psychological evaluation, as Norwegian law did not allow the punishment of minors under the age of 15.
 The names of the boys were not publicly released.

 In 2021, the crime underwent new research.
 In 1994, police never followed up on the claims reported by the 5-year-old and the 6-year-old, that the girl had been killed by rampant teenage boys, even though the children’s statements matched what had also been observed and reported by separate witnesses.
 Police ignored these witness reports matching the children's own statements.
 The Kripos-expert Per Angell has explained that the prints of children's boots in the snow could not be connected to the three small boys who were found to have caused Redergård's death, and that no forensic evidence existed to connect them to her death.
-Police officer Asbjørn Rachlew points out that police interrogated the small boys in a fashion that made the boys change their explanations under pressure and over time.
+Police officer Asbjørn Rachlew pointed out that police interrogated the small boys in a fashion that made the boys change their explanations under pressure and over time.
 In addition, no research was undertaken regarding fingerprints, clothes fibres, patterns on bootprints on her body and in the snow, or other forensic issues.
 A TV-production in 4 parts by NRK has gone through the missing research and mistakes in the case, classing it a miscarriage of justice.